2006 Florida Gators football team: Central Florida

 Despite giving up four turnovers and forcing none, the Gators easily beat the spread for the second time this season.
 By forcing a safety in the third quarter, the Gator defense outscored the blanked Golden Knights offense.
 It was the Gators' first shutout since blanking Mississippi State on September 29, 2001.
 Visiting Central Florida averaged just 2.6 yards per play and 153 total yards in the game.

 Florida quarterback Chris Leak was 19-of-29 for 352 yards and four touchdowns.
 Freshman receiver Percy Harvin had a coming-out game with a 58-yard touchdown reception to open the scoring, en route to a 4-catch, 99-yards receiving day.
-Andre Caldwell caught two touchdowns, and Ryan Williams added one more for the Gators.
+Andre Caldwell caught two touchdowns, and Dallas Baker added one more for the Gators.
 Florida reserve QB Tim Tebow led the game in rushing, with 61 yards.